acaala/svelte-maker/README.md

 # Svelte Maker ⚡️

-A lightning-fast, Laravel Artisan-style CLI tool for generating SvelteKit routes, configs, and server files from the terminal.
+A lightning-fast, Symfony Artisan-style CLI tool for generating SvelteKit routes, configs, and server files from the terminal.

 Stop manually creating deeply nested folders and boilerplate files.
 Let Svelte Maker do it for you.